 You’ve got all this stuff in your bags but how do you keep it all organized?
 Here are a few things that will help:

 No packing list for Europe is complete without packing cubes.
 Packing cubes are super handy for keeping all your clothes organized.
 Plus, they also help minimize wrinkles.
-Simply roll up your clothes and place then into the packing cubes.
-I like to separate items into different cubes — so I’ll put socks in one, underwear in another, and shirt in another.
+Simply roll up your clothes and place them into the packing cubes.
+I like to separate items into different cubes — so I’ll put socks in one, underwear in another, and a shirt in another.
 Packing cubes come in multiple sizes and materials.
 Some people put all their clothes inside cubes, but some just do smaller items like underwear, socks, t-shirts, etc.

 There are a few different companies that make packing cubes:

 Eagle Creek packing cubes are about $8-$18 each depending on the size (via Amazon).
-They also have new ultra-light Specter packing cubes (see my personal review here) that costs $38 for a set of three (via Amazon).
+They also have new ultra-light Specter packing cubes (see my personal review here) that cost $38 for a set of three (via Amazon).

 eBags also makes packing cubes that get a lot of good reviews.
 They are normally sold in a set of three and run about $16-$25 (via Amazon).